tasb/dotnet-training/labs/lab02.md

 Before starting developing your app, you need to prepare your dev machine.

-First, create a folder named 'personal-finance-demo' and navigate to it.
+First, create a folder named `personal-finance-demo` and navigate to it.

 Then, create a new solution using the following command:

-Inside it create a folder called 'src' where you'll add your dotnet projects.
+Inside it create a folder called `src` where you'll add your dotnet projects.

-Finally, on root folder, create a file named 'nuget.config' with the following content:
+Finally, on root folder, create a file named `nuget.config` with the following content:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>